mike-greig/kickstart.nvim/notes/configuration.md

 - using copilot chat
 - Python debugging
 - some way to switch between different projects
-- some way to switch between different environments
+  ~~some way to switch between different environments~~
-- python package manager
+- learn to use mini-surround

 # Tweaks: